Back to Blog

 Accurate Pricing Strategy

-By knowing the total cost of getting products to your door, you can set prices that cover expenses and ensure a healthy profit margin.
-Underestimating landed cost can lead to underpricing, which erodes profits, while overestimating might make your prices less competitive.
+By knowing the true total cost of getting products to your door, you can set prices that cover all expenses and ensure a healthy profit margin.
+Underestimating landed cost can lead to underpricing, which erodes profits and can even lead to losses on each sale.
+Overestimating, on the other hand, might make your prices less competitive, potentially driving customers to your competitors.
+According to a study by McKinsey, companies that excel at pricing achieve, on average, a 1% higher price realization, which translates to a 6% increase in profit.
+This highlights the significant impact of accurate cost calculations on profitability.

 Improved Inventory Management